j-easy/easy-batch/src/main/resources/README.txt

     - Bean Validation tutorial : A tutorial showing how to use Bean Validation (JSR303) to validate data in a CB4J batch

+    - JMX tutorial : A tutorial showing how to use JMX to monitor CB4J at runtime

 1- Build examples:
 ------------------------